 But the value of the biosuit is even greater.
 The electrical impulses it generates are stronger and better controlled.
 This way, they can work the deepest muscle layers, precisely those that are most difficult to stimulate with classic training.

-Specifically, training with electrostimulation through our vest offers you the following benefits:
+Specifically, training with electrostimulation through our suit offers you the following benefits:

 What’s more, electrostimulation is always applied with the help of a professional technician in the field.